Bookings vs. recognized revenue – what’s the difference

-While your booking volume is an important metric to watch, it’s not the only factor that ensures your company’s financial health.
+While your booking volume is a key metric to watch, it’s not the only factor that ensures your company’s financial health.

-Every time a guest makes a booking on your website, it’s registered as your booking revenue.
-Yet this number won’t always correspond with the final profit and cash flow numbers at the end of the month because it doesn’t account for things like refunds, tour cancellations, staff costs, etc.
+Every time a guest makes a booking on your website, that sale is counted as booking revenue.
+Yet this number won’t always correspond with your final profit and cash flow numbers at the end of the month.
+This is because your booking revenue doesn’t account for factors such as refunds, tour cancellations, staff costs, and other operating costs that chip away at your bottom line.

 What’s recognized revenue?